yoshi-ki/BACHELOR/README.md

 ## CPU
 I created CPU with my classmates.
 Code for the projects are in this directory.
 This core can be run on FPGA using our own ISA.
 This repository contains a compiler for our ISA.

-## Compiler_Lab
-This directory contains a code of compiler for min-caml, which is a subset of Ocaml.
-I leaned compiler system by creating a compiler.

-## Basic_Algorithm
-These are the code I wrote to learn basic programming skills and basic algorithms.
-I learned C and scheme.
-Besides, I mastered some algorithms using C, and created scheme processing system using scheme.

 ## System_Programming
 I learned computer systems by creating some programs.
 I wrote a code of important systems (ex : shell, paging,...)